Significance

 Risk Management Hierarchy Chart

-This process also helps us to identify new and emerging risks.
 In addition, to understand the complexities around these risks, we interview our Board of Directors and key senior leaders to gain additional context and clarity around the specific risks and to calibrate the effectiveness of our internal controls.
 We then prioritize our top risks and match them against the results from our materiality assessment.
 These risks are managed by cross-functional/divisional teams which calibrate on the effectiveness of our internal controls, set key risk indicators, and establish programs to mitigate threats and capitalize on opportunities.
 This process ultimately informs our strategic priorities.
 The head of Global Ethics & Compliance provides quarterly risk management updates to the Audit Committee.

 As part of our risk management program, we have designed incident response plans and procedures that allow us to remain agile and resilient when our most challenging situations arise.
 Our incident response plans provide guidance to those directly impacted by the situation and explain how local leadership should interact with senior management during the event.